HosseinAzadpour/trello/README.md

 I used @hello-pangea/dnd instead of react-beautiful-dnd since it's a maintained and optimized fork, providing better performance and compatibility with the latest React versions.

 Additionally, the board supports horizontal scrolling for easier navigation between lists, improving the overall user experience.

+Keep new card input value when open another list's add new card section exactly similar to trello app.